Posted Date: Oct 5, 2015

 Pheochromocytomas ( OMIM) arise from the catecholamine-producing chromaffin cells of the adrenal medulla.
 They are a relatively rare tumor and are suspected among patients with refractory hypertension or when biochemical screening reveals elevated excretion of catecholamines and catecholamine metabolites (i.e., norepinephrine, epinephrine, metanephrine, and vanillylmandelic acid) in 24-hour urine collections or plasma.
 In the past, measurement of urinary catecholamines was considered the preferred biochemical screening method.
 However, given that catecholamines are only released intermittently and are metabolized in the adrenal medulla into metanephrine and normetanephrine, the measurement of urine or plasma fractionated metanephrines has become the gold standard.
 When biochemical screening in an individual who has or is at risk of MEN2 suggests pheochromocytoma, localization studies, such as magnetic resonance imaging (MRI) or computed tomography, can be performed.
 Confirmation of the diagnosis can be made using I131-metaiodobenzylguanidine scintigraphy or positron emission tomography imaging.

 These data indicate that a significant proportion of individuals presenting with apparently sporadic pheochromocytoma are carriers of germline genetic mutations.
+Of those with apparently sporadic disease, up to 33% have a mutation in one of the susceptibility genes.
 Studies have identified additional susceptibility genes that predispose to pheochromocytoma, including TMEM127, MAX, and SDHAF2.
 Mutations in these genes are thought to account for a small proportion of all hereditary pheochromocytoma.
 Since testing for mutations in multiple genes in every patient may not be feasible or cost-effective, clinical and genetic screening algorithms have been proposed to assist clinicians in deciding which genes to test and in which order.

 PHPT is the third most common endocrine disorder in the general population.
 The incidence increases with age with the vast majority of cases occurring after the sixth decade of life.
 Approximately 80% of cases are the results of a single adenoma.
 PHPT can also be seen as a component tumor in several different hereditary syndromes, including the following: